 Based on research by Scott Sonenshein

-Scott Sonenshein is the Henry Gardiner Symonds Professor of Management at the Jesse H. Jones Graduate School of Business at Rice University.
+Scott Sonenshein is a management professor at the Jones Graduate School of Business at Rice University.